What to see in Tanzania Safari

-Leopard stalks its prey with incredible stealth, probably the most trendy of all the big cats and most elusive big cat, sometimes getting as close as ten feet from its target, undetected, before pouncing.
+The leopard stalks its prey with incredible stealth, probably the most trendy of all the big cats and most elusive big cat, sometimes getting as close as ten feet from its target, undetected, before pouncing.
 Leopards also drag their kills up into the forest where they sleep and relax, known for their arboreal lifestyle.
-Leopards have been seen dragging about twenty foot up trees of animals as large as three times their height.
+Leopards have been seen dragging about twenty feet up trees of animals as large as three times their height.

 With more than 210 cheetahs in the Serengeti ecosystem, Tanzania is one of the rare cheetah strongholds in Africa, perhaps because of its long-term commitment to conservation.
 It is one of the few remaining locations on earth where this incredible beast, the world’s fastest ground animal, can be seen running through the plains